 - The team had a tightly-focused campaign with a straightforward ask: get Starbucks to drop their vegan-milk surcharge (fitting into their larger campaign against dairy).

-- We had a new angle: that the Starbucks dairy-free surcharge amounted to dietary racism — "a social construct built by a racial majority that assumes the food the majority consumes affects other races and cultures in the same way" — because everyone except people of Northern European descent have trouble digesting dairy.
+- The team had a new angle: that the Starbucks dairy-free surcharge amounted to dietary racism — "a social construct built by a racial majority that assumes the food the majority consumes affects other races and cultures in the same way" — because only people of Northern European descent can generally digest dairy.

 - The target, Starbucks, was particularly vulnerable because of its pretense to being "progressive."
 (The idea of choosing a target for its vulnerability was well exemplified by the campaign against PNC bank, in which activists chose that particular bank because of its business model of reaching out to students.)